 If you wish to receive CDs regularly or request a specific service recording please contact the office by sending an email to email@example.com or contact your District Elder.

 It is a good idea to arrive around 5 to 10 minutes before the advertised service start time.
 This will allow you to select where you are going to sit and relax before the service begins.

 Yes, there is a ramp to access the church and space provided for a wheelchair.
 If you have any questions with regard to facilities for people who need additional assistance please contact the office 028 9146 2552 or email firstname.lastname@example.org.

 Shortly before the service starts the organist will play.
 The choir will arrive and finally the minister, who will then lead your service.
 During the service it is usual that you stand for the hymns, however if you are unable to do so that is okay too.
-A typical Sunday morning worship service consists of five hymns, a sermon, as well as prayers, announcements and the collection.
+A typical Sunday morning worship service consists of five hymns, a short talk with the children, a sermon, as well as prayers, announcements and the offering.
 After the end of the service the minister will stand at the door, where you can chat with him as you leave.

 In the church you will see some people wearing casual clothing and others wearing more formal attire.
 Wear what you are comfortable wearing, you are not expected to wear a specific style of clothing.

 There are no allocated seats in the church.
 Some people sit in the same area of Church week after week, however you can sit where you like.

 During the offering a plate will be passed along the pews.
 You do not have to put any money on the offering plate, just pass it along.
 If you do contribute, your money is gratefully received, it will be used for the upkeep of the church and to help others.